 The perfect balance of sweetness, acidity, carbonation, and tartness makes a perfect cold drink.
 There are a variety of flavoring elements used which can be natural, chemically synthesized natural identical or even artificial.
 Emulsions are also used.

 The Manufacturing of Pepsi in Mega Factory

 PepsiCo owns several manufacturing plants all over the world and the manufacturing of the beverage takes place every day in these units.
 Most of the beverages are processed and manufactured at local canning and bottling companies.

 Water Processing: Cleaning and Clarifying

 Water is the most important component and it has to be taken care of very crucially.
 The water quality makes a great beverage.
 Water contains several types of impurities, microbes, organic matter, suspended particles which may affect the color and the taste of the beverage.
-A traditional technical is approach to get rid of all such impurities which includes the sequence of coagulation, filtration and the chlorination of the water.
-The process of coagulation includes the mixing of precipitate of a gelatinous substance into the water, the floc which can be aluminum sulphate or ferric sulphate.
+A traditional technical is approach to get rid of all such impurities which include the sequence of coagulation, filtration, and the chlorination of the water.
+The process of coagulation includes the mixing of the precipitate of a gelatinous substance into the water, the floc which can be aluminum sulfate or ferric sulfate.
 All the suspended particles in the water are absorbed by the floc and thus become larger in size.
 The filters easily trap them.

 Carbonation is a process where the liquid is dissolved with carbon dioxide, which is also known as Fizz.
 This is basically done under very high pressure.
 Carbon dioxide releases out of the drink on reducing the pressure.
 This creates the effervescent in the liquid.
 This makes the carbonated water.
 The temperature of the liquid has to be maintained under controlled conditions.
 Carbonators are nowadays equipped with automatic cooling systems.